finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the portfolio to list the properties for.
-    String code = "code_example"; // String | The code of the portfolio
+    String code = "code_example"; // String | The code of the portfolio to list the properties for.
+Together with the scope this uniquely              identifies the portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the data OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the portfolio's properties.
+Defaults to the current LUSID system datetime if not specified.
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many. try {
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio's properties.
+Defaults to return the latest version of each property if not specified. try {
-      PortfolioProperties result = apiInstance.getPortfolioProperties(scope, code, effectiveAt, asAt, sortBy, start, limit);
+      PortfolioProperties result = apiInstance.getPortfolioProperties(scope, code, effectiveAt, asAt);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#getPortfolioProperties");